Ready to Fall: Music video

-The accompanying music video was directed by Kevin Kerslake.

-Made in 2006, the video is about pollution, environmental destruction, and animal rights.
-The video is 3 minutes and 51 seconds long.
-It cuts between shots of the band playing, wild animals, and footage related to the three issues listed.
-This includes mining, forest clearing, desertification, oil, and melting of polar ice, as well as animals who are dead or dying as a result of those practices.
-It shows footage of hunters, rodeos, animal experimentation, the capture and slaughter of wild dolphins, and animals in captivity.
+The accompanying music video, released in May of 2006, was directed by Kevin Kerslake.
+Much of the footage used in the video is from the documentary Earthlings.
+The video was filmed at Brandywine Falls Provincial Park in British Columbia.
+Running at 3 minutes and 51 seconds long, it cuts between shots of the band playing, wild animals, and footage related to pollution, environmental destruction, and animal rights.
+Similar environmental concerns, such as mining, forest clearing, desertification, oil, and melting of polar ice, as well as animals who are dead or dying as a result of those practices are depicted, and footage of hunters, rodeos, animal experimentation, the capture and slaughter of wild dolphins, and animals in captivity is also displayed.
 Finally, it features video from several areas of animal agriculture including eggs, fishing, and meat.
 At the end of the video, lead singer Tim McIlrath says, "Every action has a reaction.
 We've got one planet, one chance."

-As well as the version played on television there was another, more graphic, 'uncut' version created.
-This was never released officially but is available on certain websites such as Vimeo.
-The video is focused more on animal rights and serves a testimony to veganism.
+Another, more graphic, 'uncut' version of the video was created, but was never officially released due to its graphic nature, but is available on certain websites such as Vimeo.
+The video focuses more on animal rights and serves a testimony to veganism.

 Rise Against is an active supporter of PETA, an animal rights organization, and the band members are all active vegetarians.
 Some cutscenes, such as the traffic scene and the napalm exploding, were also featured in the Linkin Park music video for "What I've Done".

-The video was filmed at Brandywine Falls Provincial Park in British Columbia.
-Much of the footage of animals in both film clips is from the documentary Earthlings.